-Although I can find no records or reference it is likely that most some farmers had to take on young ladies from the newly formed Womens Land Army to replace those sons and workers into the military.
+Although I can find no records or reference it is likely that some most farmers had to take on young ladies from the newly formed Womens Land Army to replace those sons and workers who had been conscripted into the military.

-who had been conscripted into the military.
-These young ladies in their slacks and short skirts would have caused quite a stir and consternation in the village during the prim and proper Edwardian times!
+These young ladies in their slacks and shorter skirts would have caused quite a stir and consternation in the village during the prim and proper Edwardian times!